GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 code, demand the formal specification to be provided as well, so that we can make sure that the formal specification macthes our goals.

+Finally, comments and suggestions are welcome.
+I can be reached at the email in the [About](/about/) page.
+And please check out [my GitHub](https://github.com/GasStationManager) which contains the repositories mentioned in this essay.

 ---
 # Footnotes